 In addition to hempcrete, hemp hurds are used for animal bedding, biodegradable garden mulch, paper, plastics, and insulation.

 Hemp seeds are considered the “perfect food”, making it a great supplement to add to your diet

 Hemp is commonly misunderstood due to its association with marijuana.

 We’ve curated a great collection of hemp articles, videos, and books.

 After being shunned for 40 years, why is hemp now in the spotlight?

 As more people start paying attention to hemp, more facts are shared to demonstrate the power of this plant—hence why it’s often called the “Miracle Crop.”
 What has really been highlighted is the hemp seed’s nutritional benefits and its fiber’s durability.
 Hemp has been known to have over 25,000 applications.
 The key benefit of hemp is that it is such a sustainable and eco-friendly crop as well as being so useful.
 Hemp will be a key ingredient as we fight global warming and climate change.

-Playing catch up on the international level
+Playing catch up after legalization

 An economic force for our farmers and small businesses